ShiftyKitty/Cathals-Playground/README.md

 ## Acknowledgements
 - I received inspiration for this project from many sources however mainly from my own interest in Muay Thai and lofty dreams to open my own gym some day.
 - The color scheme of black and gold is synonymous with champion status in Muay thai and combat sports so wanted to preserve this with the project.
 - The name Tarbh Dubh is an irish name which translates as Black Bull.
-These reasons helped me arrive at name.
 The inspiration behind this name is derived from the following:
     - This year marks the chinese new year of the ox/Bull
     - The name Black Bulls is a fictional team name of group in anime/manga series Black Clover.
     - My family home is in place called Templenaboe which translates as Temple of the Cow.